truefoundry/infra-charts/charts/tfy-agent/README.md

 ### Using self-signed certificate in control plane URL
 If your control plane URL is using self-signed CA certificate, follow these steps:
 1. Update CA bundle in the container by mounting your CA bundle.
-This can be done in two ways
+This can be done in two ways:
-    a. using volume mounts
+    1. using volume mounts
         - create a config map using your `ca-certificate.crt` file `kubectl create configmap tfy-ca-cert -n tfy-agent --from-file=ca-certificate.crt`
         - add following volume and volume mounts in both tfyAgent and tfyAgentProxy